 A phase three trial compares the new treatment to the current standard of care treatment for a certain type of cancer.
 It is usually considered "later phase."

 The number of patients who take part in a phase three trial is much larger than phase one and two trials.
-In these trials, the new treatment has already shown some promise during the early phase trials, and the doctors want to see if it is better than the current standard treatment.
+In these trials, the new treatment has already shown some promise during the early phase trials, and the doctors want to see if it's better than the current standard treatment.

 Phase four trial